padmadevd/padmadevd/README.md

 ## About
 ### Padmadev D
 Hello!
-I'm Padmadev, currently pursuing my B.E. in Computer Science and Engineering (CSE) at Kalaignar Karunanidhi Institute of Technology (KKIT) in Coimbatore.
+I'm Padmadev, currently pursuing my B.E.
+Computer Science and Engineering (CSE) at Kalaignar Karunanidhi Institute of Technology (KIT), Coimbatore.
 I'm passionate about technology and programming, and I'm actively working to build skills in this exciting field.

 ## Technical Skills
 ### Programming Languages: